predsci/pysunrunner/docs/guide/installation.rst

 Installation
 ============

-The current version of PySR has been updated to support Python version 3 and is tested with > 3.6.
+The current version of SRPy has been updated to support Python version 3 and is tested with > 3.6.

 Global Install
 --------------